ahedfi/ahedfi.github.io/_posts/2024-11-16-enhance-ef-core-performance-part-1.md

 These results highlight the performance differences between using SplitQuery and the standard single query approach.

-- For 1 blog: WithoutSplitQuery is faster, with a mean execution time of 7.487 ms compared to 11.942 ms for WithSplitQuery.
+- **For 1 blog**: WithoutSplitQuery is faster, with a mean execution time of 7.487 ms compared to 11.942 ms for WithSplitQuery.
-- For 10 blogs: The gap widens slightly, with WithoutSplitQuery taking 10.835 ms, while WithSplitQuery takes 14.273 ms.
+- **For 10 blogs**: The gap widens slightly, with WithoutSplitQuery taking 10.835 ms, while WithSplitQuery takes 14.273 ms.

 In both cases, memory usage is similar, with WithSplitQuery showing a slight increase in memory allocation compared to the non-split approach, but the difference is not substantial.